Only Edinburgh residents can use our recycling centres at

 - Only Edinburgh residents in domestic or short term hire vehicles can use the recycling centres.

-- Trailers and vans are allowed at specific time slots, with other criteria, from 22 June
+- Trailers and vans are allowed at specific time slots, with other criteria, as specified below.

 - Liveried vans